Sherwin Williams Redend Point: a CONTROVERSIAL color of the year

 - Do I like Redend Point as a feature wall color?
 Absolutely, especially with a subtle, pink-inspired neutral on the remaining walls.

 Redend Point is subtle and warm.
-It’s interesting, enveloping and I could STRETCH it into my home’s existing palette.
-And while I’m NOT a pink fan, at all, the dollop of orange adds some much-needed balance.
+It’s interesting, enveloping, and I could STRETCH it into my home’s existing palette.
+And while I’m NOT a pink fan, the orange dollop adds some much-needed balance.
 Sure, it won’t be EVERYONE’S cup of tea; there IS no color that the world can universally agree on, but it sure is getting us talking about it!
-Had this color been a bit more neutral or even leaned into green as its undertone, I feel like it would’ve had a better shot at the title.
+Had this color been a bit more neutral or even leaned into green as its undertone, I feel it would’ve had a better shot at the title.

 Not sure which paint color is best for YOUR home?

 Check out my Online Paint Color Consulting – I’d love to help!